showbie/showbie-eslint-config/README.md

   rules: { /* … */ }
 }
 ```

+If Ember conventions aren’t required, don’t install the plugin and
+don’t include the extra `extends` item.

 You’ll probably want to ensure you have a couple of Prettier’s
 options set as well.